ajwdewit/pcse_notebooks/readme.rst

 - **03 Running LINTUL3** a similar example, but instead using the LINTUL3 model instead of WOFOST.
 - **04 Running PCSE in batch mode** demonstrates how to run PCSE simulation in batch for a series of crops and year
 - **13 Simulating grassland productivity with LINGRA** demonstrates the LINGRA model for simulating productivity of grasslands
-- **14 Build your own model with PCSE: demonstrates how developing models works in PCSE.
+- **14 Build your own model with PCSE**: demonstrates how developing models works in PCSE.

 Some more advanced features of PCSE are demonstrated in: